cloudera/terraform-provider-cdp/README.md

 Find documentation about writing terraform providers is here: https://www.terraform.io/docs/extend/writing-custom-providers.html.

-## Contributing

-All code and documentation contributions are welcome.
-Please fork the repository and send a pull request for your code change.
-If you want to review patches you can add yourself in the [Code Owners file](.github/CODEOWNERS).
-You can also use that file to ping people about the code reviews.

 Pull requests are expected to include appropriate updates to the [change log](./CHANGELOG.md) as detailed [here](https://www.terraform.io/docs/extend/best-practices/versioning.html#changelog-specification).

 ### Compiling